microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     _Out_ DMF_MODULE_ATTRIBUTES* ModuleAttributes
     );
 ```
-This Client uses this function to initialize a Module's Config and
+The Client uses this function to initialize a Module's Config and
 **DMF_MODULE_ATTRIBUTES** of a Module that is to be instantiated.

 #### Parameters